fbk-dhilab/fbk-hwb.github.io/index.md

   Oracle.
 - [_MongoDB_](https://www.mongodb.com/), a non-SQL document-oriented database, used mainly for storing clinical data.
-This choice is motivated by the flexibility offered by document-oriented databases in rep- resenting heterogeneous data models, typical of clinical data and personal observations.
+This choice is motivated by the flexibility offered by document-oriented databases in representing heterogeneous data models, typical of clinical data and personal observations.
 Moreover, MongoDB stores data in JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time without impacting on the core structure of stored data.